 Case in point: Passive investing has caught fire with individuals and institutions alike.
-Vanguard, best known best for its low-cost, passive ETFs and mutual funds, attracted \$236 billion from investors in 2015, ending the year with more than \$3.3 trillion of assets under management and cementing its place as the world's second-largest asset manager.
+Vanguard, best known for its low-cost, passive ETFs and mutual funds, attracted \$368 billion from investors in 2017, ending the year with more than \$5 trillion of assets under management and cementing its place as the world's second-largest asset manager.

-In all, investors put \$361.8 billion into index funds and withdrew \$139.5 billion from actively managed stock and bond funds through November 2015.
+In all, investors put \$692 billion into index funds and withdrew \$7 billion from actively managed stock and bond funds in 2017.